Suspects in Edina hospital parking ramp shooting that injured doctor charged with multiple felonies

-The man who shot a doctor in the head during a robbery in an Edina hospital parking ramp earlier this month has been charged with attempted murder.
+The man accused of shooting a doctor in the head during a robbery in an Edina hospital parking ramp earlier this month has been charged with attempted murder.

 Matthew Thomas Rush, 33, of Minnetonka, was charged Tuesday with second-degree attempted murder, first-degree aggravated robbery and second-degree assault with a dangerous weapon, according to documents filed in Hennepin County District Court.
 Rush remained in the Hennepin County jail ahead of a court appearance Wednesday.